casdoor/casdoor-website/docs/cert/overview.md

 4. In the **Cert** field, select the certificate you created
 5. Save the provider

-## Best Practices
+## Best practices

-- **Key Size**: Use at least 2048-bit keys for RSA certificates.
-For higher security, consider 4096-bit keys.
+- **Key size:** Use at least 2048-bit keys for RSA; 4096-bit for higher security.
-- **Expiration**: Set appropriate expiration periods.
-For production environments, 1-5 years is typical.
+- **Expiration:** Set a reasonable lifetime (e.g. 1–5 years in production).
-- **Security**: Keep private keys secure and never expose them in client-side code or public repositories.
+- **Security:** Never expose private keys in client code or public repos.
-- **Rotation**: Regularly rotate certificates before they expire to maintain security.
+- **Rotation:** Rotate certificates before they expire.
-- **Backup**: Keep secure backups of your certificates and private keys.
+- **Backup:** Store secure backups of certificates and private keys.
-- **Separate Certificates**: Use different certificates for different purposes (JWT, SAML, Payment) to limit the impact of potential key compromise.
+- **Separation:** Use separate certificates for JWT, SAML, and payment to limit blast radius if a key is compromised.

-## Certificate Management
+## Certificate management

-You can manage certificates through:
+Manage certificates via:

 - **Web UI**: The Casdoor admin console provides a user-friendly interface for certificate management
 - **API**: Use the [Casdoor REST API](https://door.casdoor.com/swagger/) to programmatically manage certificates